 If your cruise line or tour operator makes a last-minute itinerary or excursion change, travel insurance typically won’t cover any travel issues caused by it, unless it involves complete curtailment.
 You can try contacting the operator responsible for the changes about compensation.

 If you don’t have a solid paper trail for all causes and costs involved in your claim, your chances of reimbursement plummet.
 Keep records like your wallet depends on it.

 Anything NOT in the List of Covered Items

 Travel insurance works largely by inclusion of items specifically noted to be covered, and anything not mentioned is likely not covered.
 If you have a concern that you don’t see listed in the fine print, contact the travel insurance company to see if you can purchase an appropriate add-on.

-What did we skip other important things travel insurance coverage doesn’t include?
-Let us know in the comments.
+Did I skip other important things travel insurance coverage doesn’t include?
+Post your thoughts in the comments.